eea/eea.epub/README.rst

    This behaviour is on by default but it can be disabled by unchecking the boolean flag at portal_properties/site_properties **clean_epub_file_names**.
    If you find that the Document Pages added by the Epub process has broken links try to re-upload without this boolean flag.
+5. Possibility to temporarily disable dynamic ePub creation by adding an item called 'action-download-epub' within context

 Epub compatibility
 ==================